-Northern Ireland has exceeded its "30 by 30" target for protected areas designation in the marine area, the aim to designate 30 per cent of sea area for protection by 2030.
-Thirty eight per cent of our waters fall within the Northern Ireland Marine Protected Area (MPA) network.
+Northern Ireland must deliver against international obligations which focus on nature positive conservation and management actions, including the Convention on Biological Diversity Global Biodiversity Framework targets.
+Targets 2 and 3 are particularly relevant to the application and management of protected areas, as they centre on restoration of degraded habitats, and effective conservation of areas of particular importance for biodiversity and ecosystem function.
+Northern Ireland has already exceeded the aim to designate 30 per cent of its marine area for protected Area (MPA) network.
 Some additional designations will be required to achieve the target of being ecologically coherent.
-Northern Ireland must deliver against international obligations which focus on nature positive conservation and management actions, including the Convention on Biological Diversity (CBD) Global Biodiversity Framework targets.
-Targets 2 and 3 are particularly relevant to the application and management of protected areas, as they centre on restoration of degraded habitats, and effective conservation of areas of particular importance for biodiversity and ecosystem function.